1400 Oakwoods Lane, Findlay (off County Road 144)

 - “Doc” Phillips Discovery Center provides an education facility for programming opportunities for kids of all ages.
 This is not a reservable facility

 - Several picnic sites available through the preserve located near the first parking lot area and porch area of the Discovery Center can all be used first come, first served

 - Wetland Window on Wildlife, wildlife viewing area, located behind the Discovery Center.

 - Composting restrooms located near the Discovery Center

-- Shank Lake (9-acres) and Dold Lake (4-acres) with public fishing by bank or boat, electric trolling motos only.
+- Shank Lake (9-acres) and Dold Lake (4-acres) with public fishing by bank or boat, electric trolling motors only.
 Boats must be carried back to Dold Lake.
 Boat launch at Shank Lake can be accessed by a vehicle and/or trailer.
 Fishing is closed at Dold Lake until further notice

 - Butterfly gardens greets visitor outside the Discovery Center